Studio / Music

 | The new cabinet boxes have arrived.|

-All the plumbing was changed to copper and ball valve shut-offs.
+All the plumbing was changed to copper and/or PVC with ball valve shut-offs.

 All upper cabs are 14" deep inside.
 Typical uppers are 10 1/2" deep and most plates, etc. don't fit.

 The missing window sill will be made out of the Corian cut-out from the sink.
-Trash and Cleaner stuff pull-out drawers
+Trash and Cleaner stuff pull-out drawers, without the center post for easy access to the plumbing.

 |Oven and Pantry Wall|

 Pot and Pan drawers under the oven.
-Right of that is a cabinet with full lenght doors for larger items.
+To the right of that is a cabinet with full width drawers for larger items.

 Over the oven is a cabinet for seldom used items.

-Full height pantry for for quick and easy access.
+Full height pull-out pantry for for quick and easy access.

 |Fridge and Cooktop Counter|

-Both upper units have low voltage under cabinet lights installed and a finished panel with switch.
+Both upper units have low voltage under cabinet lights installed and a finished panel with switches.

 * * * *